Email > Set up custom SMTP sending

 - Review spam policies quarterly

-- Document Tallyfy as approved business system
+- Document Tallyfy as an approved business system

 For Tallyfy administrators in your organization: